Breadcrumb

 After the test

-- If the catheter was put in your groin, you will need to lie still and keep your leg straight for several hours.
+- If the catheter was put in your groin, you will need to lie still and keep your leg straight for up to a few hours.
 The nurse may put a weighted bag on your leg to keep it still.

-- If the catheter was put in your arm, you may be able to sit up and get out of bed right away.
-But you will need to keep your arm still for at least 1 hour.
+- If the catheter was put in your neck or arm, you may be able to sit up right away.
+If it was put in your arm, you will need to keep your arm still for at least 1 hour.

-- If you have an EP study only, you will likely go home the same day.
+- If you have an EP study only, you may go home the same day.
 If you also have ablation or other treatment, you may stay overnight in the hospital.
-How long you stay in the hospital depends on the type of ablation you have.
-You may be able to go back to work and your normal routine in 1 or 2 days.

 How long the test takes